kitsu/blog/content/post/Roguelike-Project-03.md

 manage the overall game state and its transitions.
 To do this the Director will need a handle for the `ViewManager` and the Simulation container, but these can be provided by constructor injection to reduce coupling.

+I've done a lot of whiteboard scribbling thinking about how to structure things.
+Here is my current idea about data flow between modules:

+{{< figure src="/images/20160712_104728.jpg" >}}

+I'm still working on building the pieces, but the idea is:

++ The Simulation tracks cells that have some properties and optional contents.
+  Change events are forwarded to various listeners: player control, simulation stats, map viewports, etc.

++ The map controller's viewports get cell information from the simulation and transform it into arrays of simplified data (i.e. what kind of thing goes where).
+The viewports then forward data to their listeners

++ The MapView then preprocesses the map data to determine which specific tile to show at each location.
+For example a floor tile with all tile neighbors to the SouthEast and other tiles elsewhere should become a TopLeft corner tile.

+By building the view module first I've started at the wrong end of the dependency graph.
+As I'm building out I keep finding I need some earlier dependency in place before I can proceed.
+I'm trying hard to build things in the smallest working chunks though.
+I know from experience that starting at the other end, where constraints are few, you can rapidly grow the independent systems to intractable complexity.